Skip to main content

 1. Select what you know (for example, “Legs a & b” or “Hypotenuse c & angle A”).

-2. Enter your two known values in the corresponding fields.
+2. Enter your two known values either A, B, C in the corresponding fields.

 3. Choose the desired number of decimal places.

-4. Click Calculate to get sides, angles, area, and perimeter.
+4. Click Calculate to get sides, angles, area, and perimeter of your Righh Angled Triangle.

 The Pythagorean theorem states that for any right triangle, a² + b² = c².
 Trigonometric ratios connect sides and angles: